 Kazuma Morita, Pharm.D., BCPS completed her Pharmacy Practice and Infectious Diseases residencies at the University of Kentucky Medical Center.
 She is a Clinical Pharmacy Specialist in Infectious Diseases at Temple University Hospital and directs the Antimicrobial Stewardship Program there.
 Her rotation is in Antimicrobial Stewardship and she helps precept projects in this area as well.

 Carol Holtzman, Pharm.D., MSc. is a Clinical Assistant Professor at the School of Pharmacy.
 She completed her Pharmacy Practice Residency at Christiana Care Health Services in Delaware, then earned a Master of Science degree in the Control of Infectious Diseases at the London School of Hygiene and Tropical Medicine.
 After she returned stateside, Dr. Holtzman completed her Infectious Diseases Residency at Boston Medical Center.
 Carol directs a pharmacist-run HIV clinic at Temple University Hospital and precepts the longitudinal rotation in HIV outpatient management.

-Christina Rose, Pharm.D., BCPS is a Clinical Assistant Professor at the School of Pharmacy, and a Clinical Pharmacy Specialist in Critical Care at Temple University Hospital.
+Christina Rose, Pharm.D., BCPS is a Clinical Associate Professor at the School of Pharmacy, and a Clinical Pharmacy Specialist in Critical Care at Temple University Hospital.
 She completed residencies in Pharmacy Practice at the Medical College of Virginia Hospitals and Critical Care at the University of the Sciences in Philadelphia.
 Dr. Rose precepts residents in the medical-respiratory intensive care unit.